kourjot/skill-share/README.md

 # 🤝 Skill-Share

 ## Introduction

-Skill-Share is a ** Community-driven platform** designed to help users share and enhance their skills through collaboration.
+Skill-Share is a **community-driven platform** designed to help users share and enhance their skills through collaboration.
 Users can:

 - Join communities
 - Post images
 - Comment on posts
 - Like content
-- Authenticate via ** email/password **
+- Authenticate via **email/password**

 The platform fosters engagement by enabling users to interact with others who share similar interests.